Rosengren/projectEuler/README.md

 ###Note

 Project Euler asks for the numerical answer for each problem, which means that their is only one solution per question.
-However, I've some or several of my solutions allow the user to input any number.
-This means that my solutions above allow you to solve a specific type of problem for any given value(s).
+However, some or several of my solutions allow the user to input any number.
+This means that the solutions above allow you to solve a specific type of problem for any given value(s).

+Some of these solutions require parameters.